 Getting your news out there

-You can simply send your release to your existing customers and prospects so they have the latest news from your company and disregard the media altogether.
+You can simply send your AI-generated release (no comment on the quality you have received) to your existing customers and prospects so they have the latest news from your company and disregard the media altogether.

 Of course, that's customer communications, not public relations.

 DIY PR needs to be broken down according to who you know and how much time you have.